jakubbortlik/vowel-formants/README.md

 vowel-formants.praat
 ====================

-This Praat script enables the user to inspect spectrograms of recordings when analyzing vowel formants.
-It utilizes Praat's Demo window.
+This Praat script enables the user to inspect spectrograms, formants and pitch of recordings when analysing vowel formants.
+It utilizes Praat's Demo window (www.praat.org).
 It displays a portion of the spectrogram with highlighted vowel boundaries, formants and pitch.
-The user can go back and forth from one items to another, compare formant settings and Praats analysis.
-The user can also listen to individual recordings and mark them for later inspection.
+The user can go back and forth from one items to another, compare formant settings and Praat's analysis.
+The user can also listen to individual recordings and mark them for later analysis.
 After the inspection, the script calculates mean values of formants and writes the results to a table.

 Requirements
 ------------